NoMore201/playmaker/README.md

 email = <google_user>[@gmail.com]
 password = <google_password> | <app specific_password>
 ```

-Credentials are encrypted using AES256 and securely transferred to the server.

 If you want to run it in a virtualenv rather than using docker, remember that you need to build googleplay-api, fdroidserver and setup the android SDK (see the Dockerfile as a reference).